With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

-If you’ve ever tried your hand at songwriting, then you know that it’s not easy.
+If you’ve tried your hand at songwriting, then you know it’s not easy.
 It takes a lot of practice, creativity, and natural skill to craft a good melody, chord progression, and lyric.

 But what if I told you that there is software out there that could help make the songwriting process easier and more efficient than ever?

-In this article, we’ll take a deep dive into software that I wish I had when I started writing songs, Hooktheory’s Hookpad.
+In this article, we’ll dive deeply into software that I wish I had when I started writing songs, Hooktheory’s Hookpad.